eguerrawar/eguerrawar/README.md

 [LinkedIn](https://www.linkedin.com/in/eduardopguerra/) · eduardopiresguerra@gmail.com

-*Open to full-time roles in systems engineering, IT infrastructure, embedded, and software — starting Fall 2026.*
+*Open to full-time roles in systems engineering, IT infrastructure, embedded, and software — starting September 2026.*